At the moment, from age 55, you can enjoy flexible access to your pension savings. This is increasing to age 57 from the 6th of April 2028.

 That's ok.
 You can choose to leave your money invested, giving it more potential to grow, but remember the value can go down as well as up.

 If you're aged 55 or over (or age 57 from 2028), you can access your pension savings when the time is right for you.
-You can buy an annuity, dip in with pension drawdown or take it all as a cash lump sum.
+You can buy an annuity, dip in with pension drawdown, in part as a cash lump sum or you can choose a mixture of these options.

 Find the support you need